Roma (personification): Earliest cults

+At this time, her cult in Republican Rome and its Eastern coloniae was virtually non-existent.
+In her "Amazonian" type, her usually single bare breast signifies the same boldness and fiercely maternal, nurturing virtues.
+In Hellenistic religious tradition, gods were served by priests and goddesses by priestesses but Roma's priesthood was male, perhaps in acknowledgment of the virility of Rome's military power.
+Priesthood of the Roma cult was competed among the highest ranking local elites.

 Imperial era

 The assassination of Julius Caesar led to his apotheosis and cult as a State divus in Rome and her Eastern colonies.
 Caesar's adopted heir Augustus ended Rome's civil war and became princeps ("leading man") of the Republic, and in 30/29 BC, the koina of Asia and Bithynia requested permission to honour him as a living divus.
 Republican values held monarchy in contempt, and despised Hellenic honours – Caesar had fatally courted both – but an outright refusal might offend loyal provincials and allies.
 A cautious formula was drawn up: non-Romans could only offer him cult as divus jointly with dea Roma.
 Roma had an Imperial role as consort to the emperor and mother of the entire Roman people.
 In Greek city-states her iconography would have merged with that of the local Tyche; this usually included a mural crown and cornucopia.
 Roma's seated pose, seen in more than half the known depictions, was also used for Athena, the Hellenic equivalent of Roman Minerva.
 Like Athena, Roma represents "manly" female virtues, a personification of an empire built on conquest.
 From here on, Roma increasingly took the attributes of an Imperial or divine consort to the Imperial divus, but some Greek coin types show her as a seated or enthroned authority, and the Imperial divus standing upright as if her supplicant or servant.

 In the western part of the Empire, the foundation of the Imperial cult centre at Lugdunum introduced Roman models for provincial and municipal assemblies and government, a Romanised lifestyle, and an opportunity for local elites to enjoy the advantages of Roman citizenship through election to Imperial cult priesthood.
 Its ara (altar) was dedicated to Roma and Augustus.
 Thereafter, Roma's presence is well attested by inscriptions and coinage throughout the Western provinces.
 Literary sources have little to say about her, but this may reflect her ubiquity rather than neglect: in the early Augustan era, as in Greece, she may have been honoured above her living Imperial consort.